Ashintosh/rust-mod-creator/README.md

 * `rustModCreator.autoFocus`: Automatically focus the newly created module file in the editor.
 * `rustModCreator.showSuccessMessage`: Shows message that a new module was created.
+* `rustModCreator.visibilityOptions`: Choose what visibility options show when creating a module.

 ## Known Issues